HunterTTP/open-science-study-guesser/README.md

 - **Interactive Learning:** Develop a user-friendly interface where users can guess the topic of scientific studies based on the provided images
 - **Educational Summaries:** Provide concise and informative summaries of each study after the user makes a guess.
 - **Open Science Promotion:** Link users directly to original research sources, promoting accessibility and awareness of open science.

-## Future Goals
-- **Automation:** Implement a Python-based generation pipeline that connects to the OpenAPI for automated content creation.